tim-koko/website/content/en/blog/2024-unsere-werte.md

 ---
-title: "Unsere Werte: Das Fundament in unserer Arbeit"
+title: "Our Values: The Foundation of Our Work"
-slug: "unsere-werte"
+slug: "our-values"
 description: ""
 date: 2024-11-27T00:00:00+00:00
 lastmod: 2024-11-27T00:00:00+00:00